Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description**

-Defines how Kong will write tracing data at the conclusion of the request.
+Defines how Kong writes tracing data at the conclusion of the request.
 The default option, `file`, writes a human-readable depiction of tracing data to a configurable location on the node's file system.
 Other strategies write tracing data as a JSON document to the configured endpoint.
 Valid entries for this